35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 Over two-thirds of the new council homes are from council regenerations, on the Aylesbury FDS, the Tustin and Ledbury, where a total of **992 council homes have been demolished**.
 Against this, **1,196 new social rented homes will be built** to replace them.
 This means that there is a **net gain of just 204 social rented homes** across these three big sites.

-Measured against the whole programme of completed and on site units, the 992 demolished homes reduces the total number of 3,057 social rented units to **2,065**.
+Measured against the whole programme of completed and on-site units, the 992 demolished homes reduces the total number of 3,057 social rented units to **2,065**.

 Measured against the number of completed social rented units, the 992 demolished homes reduces the number of 1,486 completed social rent homes to just **494**.